 It’s the same with investing.
 Stocks rise slowly over time, and once in a while, it drops instantly and fast.
 Bear markets are much shorter than bull markets.

 Time is precious and your best asset- start saving when you are young

-Compounding is about snowballing: as you roll a small snowball in wet snow, it grows bigger for each turn.
+Compounding is about snowballing: as you roll a small snowball in wet snow, it grows bigger with each turn.
 Compounding works the same.
-As the wealth grows, the returns get added to an ever-increasing base of capital.
+As the wealth grows, the returns get added to an ever-increasing capital base.
 Of course, the result is dependent on an annual positive return:

 Getting rich investing in stocks requires positive investment returns

 The third variable is the investment return.